saqirmdevx/HordesIO_Simulator/readme.md

 ability.condition.cooldown!=(abilityId) # If player has no cooldown on (abilityId) this ability will be casted

 ability.forced=1 # Value between 1 and 0 (Boolean) - If ability is forced to cast even if aura is up

+ability.once=0 # Value between 1 and 0 (boolean) - Ability flaged with once will cast only once for the simulation (once per simulator)
 ```
 More conditions will be added in future.